aaroncampbell/efficient-related-posts/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9996714
 Tags: related posts, posts, related, seo
 Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.7
-Stable tag: 0.3.8
+Stable tag: 0.4.0

 A related posts plugin that works quickly even with thousands of posts and tags.
 Can be added automatically to the end of posts.
-Requires PHP5.

 == Description ==

-There is a <a href="http://xavisys.com/problem-related-post-plugins/">problem with related posts plugins</a>, and Efficient Related Posts is fixing that by approaching the problem from a different direction and offering a very different solution.
+There is a <a href="http://bluedogwebservices.com/problem-related-post-plugins/">problem with related posts plugins</a>, and Efficient Related Posts is fixing that by approaching the problem from a different direction and offering a very different solution.